AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 	self assert: v asStructuredArray equals: #(#(1) #(2) #(3))
 ```

-The back-propagation algorithm requires to stretch a vector into a matrix.
+The backpropagation algorithm requires to stretch a vector into a matrix.
 It converts a vector into a matrix by juxtaposing several times the vector.
 We define the following method:

 ```Smalltalk
 MMatrix>>stretchToColumns: nbOfColumns